Empirical Bayes learning from selectively reported confidence intervals: Introduction

-If we knew the distribution $G$ in~\eqref{eq:snr_prior}, then we could interpret the results of~\citet{decolonization2019medline} via the posterior distribution of $\mu_i \mid Z_i$, which would also correct for the selection bias under well-specification of~\eqref{eq:snr_prior} and~\eqref{eq:z_normal} \citep{dawid1994selection, senn2008note}.
-Since we do not know $G$, our strategy is to use the information in the z-scores in Fig.~\ref{fig:hist_med} to infer properties of $G$ describing relevant posterior quantities.
-To do so, we grapple with the general difficulties of deconvolution along with the selection bias of published z-scores, which is apparent from the dip in the histogram below the conventional significance thresholds.
-This selection bias arises not only from selection on statistical significance, but also from the common practice of omitting confidence intervals for non-significant results.
+If we knew the distribution $G$ in~\eqref{eq:snr_prior}, then we could interpret the results of~\citet{decolonization2019medline} via the posterior distribution of $\mu_i \mid Z_i$; Bayesian inference would proceed in the usual way even under selection on $Z_i$~\citep{dawid1994selection, senn2008note}.
+The difficulty is that $G$ is unknown and must be learned from a selectively observed collection of z-scores.
+This is a deconvolution problem further complicated by publication bias: studies with non-significant results may go unpublished, and even when published, confidence intervals for non-significant results may be omitted from the abstract.

-In the analysis we report in Section~\ref{sec:estimands_results}, we reach the following conclusions: \begin{itemize}[noitemsep,leftmargin=*] \item A shrunk point estimate for $\mu_i$ in the range $[-1.44, -1.37]$ would have lower mean squared error than just estimating $\mu_i$ by $Z_i=-2.22$.
-This reflects the potential effect of exaggeration of the original point estimate. \item If we conduct a perfect replication of the study of~\citet{decolonization2019medline}, then the probability that the hazard ratio is still negative and that the replication p-value is significant at the $0.05$ level is between $31.6\%$ to $32.9\%$. \item The posterior probability that $\mu_i$ has the same sign as $Z_i$ is at least $94\%$. \end{itemize}
+In the analysis of MEDLINE reported in Section~\ref{sec:estimands_results}, we use the z-scores in Fig.~\ref{fig:hist_med} to draw inference for individual studies.
+In particular, we reach the following conclusions for the result reported in the abstract of ~\citet{decolonization2019medline}: \begin{itemize}[noitemsep,leftmargin=*] \item A shrunken point estimate for $\mu_i$ in the range $[-1.49, -1.39]$ would have lower mean squared error than just estimating $\mu_i$ by $Z_i=-2.22$.
+This reflects the potential effect of exaggeration of the original point estimate. \item If we conduct an idealized replication of the study of~\citet{decolonization2019medline}, then the probability that the p-value of the replication will also be significant with the same sign for the hazard ratio is between $30.8\%$ to $33.4\%$. \item The posterior probability that $\mu_i$ has the same sign as $Z_i$ is at least $90.7\%$. \end{itemize}

 These claims are derived from confidence intervals for the corresponding posterior functionals, rather than from point estimates alone.
-Such confidence intervals for empirical Bayes estimands are rarely reported in practice.
-As emphasized by~\citet{ignatiadis2022confidence}, empirical Bayes procedures can be highly sensitive to the estimated prior, so point summaries by themselves are often misleading.
+Such confidence intervals for empirical Bayes (EB) estimands are rarely reported in practice.
+As emphasized by~\citet{ignatiadis2022confidence}, EB procedures can be highly sensitive to the estimated prior, so point summaries by themselves can be misleading.
 Selective reporting only heightens this sensitivity, which is precisely why we report confidence intervals throughout.